ria-kundu/Product-Recommendation-System/README.md

 - scikit-learn for normalization and encoding
 - Google Colab runtime for environment setup and Drive integration

-## Phase 1 - Exploratory Data Analysis
+## Checkpoint 1/3 - Exploratory Data Analysis
 This notebook shows the steps I completed for data visualization, data preprocessing and feature engineering of the given dataset, preparing user, item, and interaction data for later model training and evaluation.

 **Core objectives:**